Skip to main content

 Hormonal optimization protocols for women are tailored to their specific menopausal status and symptoms.
 For women experiencing these issues, therapy may include low-dose Testosterone Cypionate (e.g. 10 ∞ 20 units weekly via subcutaneous injection) to improve energy, libido, and muscle tone.
 This is frequently combined with Progesterone, which is prescribed based on whether the woman is peri- or post-menopausal.

 Progesterone’s role extends beyond its respiratory benefits; it also has a calming, sleep-promoting effect on the brain.
-By restoring these key hormones, these protocols can directly address the root causes of menopausal sleep disturbances, improving both and respiratory stability.
+By restoring these key hormones, these protocols can directly address the root causes of menopausal sleep disturbances, improving both sleep quality and respiratory stability.

 • Progesterone ∞ This hormone directly stimulates the respiratory centers in the brain, leading to more stable and consistent breathing throughout the night.
 It also enhances the activity of the genioglossus muscle.